 Here you can choose from three different sort methods.
-Sort method 3 is the default method which is used by Client versions below 3.90: The following sort methods can be set:
+Sort method 3 is the default method which is used by Client versions below 3.90.
+The sort method could not be changed in LAN Crypt in previous versions and corresponded to sort method 3.
+Sort method 3 is therefore considered the default sort method.
+The following sort methods can be set: